ARaveala/ft_transendence_dev_docu/z_progression.md

 What it's for: Unit and integration testing.
 Jest is a JavaScript testing framework that makes it easy to write and run tests for your code.
 It's commonly used with Node.js and TypeScript.

 Why it's useful: It allows you to write automated tests that check if small parts of your code (units) or entire features (integrations) are working as expected, which is essential for a complex project like this.

+I would hughly recomened writing tests with bash from the get go, this may help us reassure things dont stop working due to changes during progress.